-- 1) Annually, the OA conducts nursing visits with all residential providers.
-Nurses make additional onsite visits as needed. - 2) Annually, DCFS surveys every residential site under the waiver, focusing on compliance with the OA and DCFS rules.
-Their comprehensive survey tool will include HCBS settings related questions. - 3) Annually, BQM pulls a random sampling of people receiving services to review their PCP, services and experiences.
-Site visits are unannounced and comprehensive in nature.
-Results are discussed with the provider prior to exit and, depending on the nature of the findings, a plan of correction is required by the OA.
-Results from the collective site visits are reported on a quarterly basis to the Waiver Quality Management Committee which includes key staff from the MA.
+1. Annually, BQM pulls a random sampling of people receiving services to review their PCP, services and experiences.
+Depending on the nature of the findings, a plan of correction is required by the OA.
+Results are reported on a quarterly basis to the Waiver Quality Management Committee which includes key staff from the MA.
 Their tools are being updated to include HCBS settings questions.
 BQM reviews all providers at a minimum of every three years.

-The OA also contracts with ISC agencies who visit each customer a minimum of four times a year to develop a PCP, ensure the plan is being implemented and assure the ongoing health, welfare and safety of the waiver customers.
+2. The OA also contracts with ISC agencies who visit each customer a minimum of four times a year to develop a PCP, ensure the plan is being implemented and assure the ongoing health, welfare and safety of the waiver customers.